malsch/occupationCoding/README.md

 Don't expect that this package will solve your problem without effort.
 You will probably need to do some programming to make this package suit your application.

 To get started, run the example code in ``?predictLogisticRegressionWithPenalization``.
 This function implements penalized multinomial logistic regression (algorithm 5 in the paper) and produces the kind of output you can get with this package.
-A fast way to train a classifier with your own data would be to follow the steps ``?predictGweonsNearestNeighbor``.
+A fast and reasonable way to train a classifier with your own data would be to follow the steps ``?predictGweonsNearestNeighbor``.

 If you know the algorithm you want to use, look at the examples of the ``predict``-function for this algorithm (e.g., ``?predictXgboost``).